skilld-labs/doc_serialization/README.md

 eventually).
 For example:

   * Views can output DOCX data via a 'Word Export' display in a View.
+  * Leverages phpword Templates processing.You can upload an OOXML document template with included search-patterns (macros) which can be replaced by any value you wish.
+Only single-line values can be replaced.
+  The search-pattern model is: ${search-pattern}
   * Module developers can leverage DOCX as a format when using the Serialization API.

 #### Installation